HAN News, May 6

 Coffee Break, HAN’s daily news update, airs weekday mornings at 11 a.m. at live.HAN.Network, and is hosted by Kate Czaplinski.
 You can watch it on-demand later or see video below.

-Below are some of stories we are following on Wednesday, May 4:
+Below are some of the stories we are following on Friday, May 6: